-The words of the Great Commission, spoken by Christ, are found primary in Matthew 28:18 - 20, Mark 16:15 - 18 and Luke 24:47.
+The words of the commission, spoken by Christ, are found primary in Matthew 28:18 - 20, Mark 16:15 - 18 and Luke 24:47.
 Matthew's account, of all the gospels, is the most complete.
 Jesus first reveals that the Father has given him all authority in the universe to carry out the remaining phases of his plan (Matthew 28:18).
-He then states the main part of the commission he is giving them.
+He then states the main part of the giant task he is giving them.

-The heart of the great commission the disciples received was to take the Gospel message into all nations (not just to Jews, or to those living in Judea, but to the entire world, Matthew 28:19).
+The heart of the charge the disciples received was to take the Gospel message into all nations (not just to Jews, or to those living in Judea, but to the entire world, Matthew 28:19).

-Jesus then tells his disciples to teach others all the things he taught them (Matthew 28:20) and finally that he will be with them (and all those who follow in their footsteps) until his return.
+Jesus then tells his disciples to teach others all the things he taught them (Matthew 28:20) and finally that he will be with them until his return.
 Jesus' statements, however, beg yet another question.
 What, exactly, IS the gospel message?

-The Gospel the disciples were to carry in their great commission contains not only information about Jesus but also concerns the wonderful message he brought regarding the coming Kingdom of God on earth.
+The Gospel the disciples were to carry contains not only information about Jesus but also concerns the wonderful message he brought regarding the coming Kingdom of God on earth.

 The Great Commission includes a call to repent of sin, to accept Christ's sacrifice for the forgiveness of those sins, to go under the waters of baptism and receive God's Spirit, and to live a life of obedience to God's laws, ways and will.